c3se/gts-course/lectures/slides.md

 * Think about what you do - if you by mistake copy very large files back and forth you can slow the storage servers or network to a crawl

-# Getting support
-* We ask all students to pass [Introduction to computer clusters](https://chalmers.instructure.com/courses/21205) but all users who whishes can attend this online self learning course.
-* Students should first speak to their supervisor for support
-* We provide support to our users, but not for any and all problems
-* We can help you with software installation issues, and recommend compiler flags etc. for optimal performance
-* We can install software system-wide if there are many users who need it - but not for one user (unless the installation is simple)
-* We don't support your application software or help debugging your code/model or prepare your input files

-# Getting support
-* Staff are available in our offices, to help with those things that are hard to put into a support request email (book a time in advance please)
-* Origo building - Fysikgården 4, one floor up, ring the bell
-* We also offer advanced support for things like performance optimisation, advanced help with software development tools or debuggers, workflow automation through scripting, etc.

-# Getting support - support requests
-* If you run into trouble, first figure out what seems to go wrong.
-Use the following as a checklist:
-  * **make sure you simply aren't over disk quota with `C3SE_quota`**
-  * something wrong with your job script or input file?
-  * does your simulation diverge?
-  * is there a bug in the program?
-  * any error messages?
-Look in your manuals, and use Google!
-  * check the node health: Did you over-allocate memory until Linux killed the program?
-  * Try to isolate the problem - does it go away if you run a smaller job? does it go away if you use your home directory instead of the local disk on the node?
-  * Try to create a test case - the smallest and simplest possible case that reproduces the problem

-# Getting support - error reports
-* In order to help you, we need as much and as good information as possible:
-    * **What's the job-ID of the failing job?**
-    * **What working directory and what job-script?**
-    * What software are you using?
-    * What's happening - especially error messages?
-    * Did this work before, or has it never worked?
-    * Do you have a minimal example?
-    * No need to attach files; just point us to a directory on the system.
-    * Where are the files you've used - scripts, logs etc?
-    * Look at our Getting support page

-# In summary
-* Our web page is <https://www.c3se.chalmers.se>
-* Read up how to use the file system
-* Read up on the module system and available software
-* Learn a bit of Linux if you don't already know it - no need to be a guru, but you should feel comfortable working in it
-* Play around with the system, and ask us if you have questions
-* Please use the [SUPR support form](https://supr.naiss.se/support/?centre_resource=c6) - it provides additional automatic project and user information that we need.
-Please *always* prefer this to sending emails directly.

-# Outlook
-* We have more GPUs, but are still often not utilized that much.
-* We are expanding Vera with upcoming 44 Icelake nodes.
-Skylake nodes will retire by the end of this year